swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 It is the responsibility of the Swedish eIDAS Proxy Service to transform these attributes into eIDAS attributes.

 **LoA-identifier**: Not applicable
-> An Identity Provider delivering assertions to the eIDAS framework is obliged to announce which levels that it supports by including the corresponding eIDAS authentication context URIs defined in section 3.1.1 of \[[EidRegistry](#eidregistry)\] as assurance certification attributes in its metadata as described in section 2.1.3 of \[[EidDeploy](#eiddeploy)\].
+> An Identity Provider delivering assertions to the eIDAS framework is obliged to announce which levels that it supports by including the corresponding eIDAS authentication context URIs defined in section 3.1.1 of \[[SC.Registry](#sc-registry)\] as assurance certification attributes in its metadata as described in section 2.1.3 of \[[EidDeploy](#eiddeploy)\].

 **Attribute requirements**: `http://id.elegnamnden.se/ap/1.0/pnr-01` where the `dateOfBirth` attribute (`urn:oid:1.3.6.1.5.5.7.9.1`) is mandatory.